 - Do I need to see any other doctors before beginning treatment?

-While improvements have been made in the treatment and diagnosis of pancreatic cancer, the current reported five-year survivor rate is 9 percent.
+Treatments for pancreatic cancer are improving.
+However, the current reported five-year survivor rate is 9 percent.

 Your prognosis will depend on many factors: